 Outputs 3.2.1. and 3.2.2. consider an EbA approach, focusing on integrating culturallysensitive scientific information into the design and implementation of adaptation actions such as rehabilitation and conservation of damaged land through reforestation, establishment of biological corridors and introduction of soil management activities, such as agro-forestry and native nitrogen-fixing species (see Table 4).
 These activities will align with national priorities and programmes for ecosystem restoration.
 Particular consideration will be paid to forest and mangrove rehabilitation through seed banks and nurseries for reforestation and forest rehabilitation.
 Communities will implement these measures jointly with technical experts from organizations such as Corponariño, decentralized autonomous governments and The Center for Tropical Agriculture (CIAT).
 These activities build on identified climate threats in the binational watersheds and complement activities based in local and traditional knowledge above (Table 2).
 In the full proposal development process, incentives such as cash-based transfers (CBT) may be considered to incentivize the most food-insecure families to participate in project activities.

-Lastly, a monitoring system will be established to ensure that project objectives are reached in an effective and timely manner (Output 3.2.3.).
-Suitable environmental, social and economic indicators will be defined to track outcomes and measure the sustainability of prioritized community- and EbA adaptation mechanisms.
+These incentives will be provided in the framework of community,-based asset creationworks models that are adapted to local practice, whereby community members collectively provide part of their time and labour to voluntarily participate in activities that will benefit the community (locally called -"Mingas").
+This type of community effortwork is most often performed by community members as a contribution however to the community and a specific economic compensation can sometimes be is not expected as such.
+However, lif provided, this type of limited economic compensation will allow a greater level of participation by community members which otherwise would dedicate their is time to family ensuring the subsistence activities. of their families.Lastly, a monitoring system will be established to ensure that project objectives are reached in an effective and timely manner (Output 3.2.3.).
+Suitable environmental, social and economic indicators will be defined to track outcomes and measure the sustainability of prioritized community and EbA adaptation mechanisms.
 This monitoring system will ensure compliance with territorial policies related to the use of sustainable agricultural production.

-TABLE 4Examples of Project Activities in Component 3
+TABLE 4 Examples of Project Activities in Component 3